-Apparently Nick doesn’t fully grasp the part where yogurt wine and beer are not made of the flesh of formerly living breathing animals.
+The thing is… yogurt, wine and beer are not made of the flesh of formerly living breathing animals.

-As wine is produced in winery, beer in a brewery and bread in a bakery; Mironov intends to culture meat in a “carnery”
+As wine is produced in winery, beer in a brewery, and bread in a bakery; Mironov intends to culture meat in a “carnery”

 The doctor has taken embryonic cells from a turkey that develop into muscle tissue.
 He then bathed them in bovine serum on a scaffold made of chitosan.
 This grows animal skeletal muscle tissue.
 And if you want something a little fatter, adding a vascular system enables interior cells to receive oxygen.
 Mmmmm yummy.